Skip to main content

 Competence

-Students will appreciate the interdisciplinary nature of complex problems and combine research results and methods from different fields in analyzing complex issues.
+between these regions and, therefore, will be able to explain the influence of key actors on the dynamics of regional relations.
+Students will evaluate the interdisciplinary nature of complex problems and combine research results and methods from different fields to analyse complex problems.

-Students will model possible future scenarios for inter-regional cooperation and future development scenarios, as well as contrast the problems of completely different regions, such as the Baltic and Central Asia, being able to identify unified and different links to other contemporary political, economic and social processes.
+Students will model possible future scenarios for inter-regional cooperation and future development scenarios, as well as contrast the problems of completely different regions, such as the Baltics and Central Asia, being able to identify unified and different links to other contemporary political, economic and social processes.

 Study course planning